 While the default settings for Track Changes are quite intuitive, Word allows you to customize how changes are displayed:

-- Change Markup Options: You can change how you see insertions, deletions, and formatting tweaks.
+- Change Markup Options: Users can choose how insertions, deletions, and formatting updates display.
 To do so, go to the “Review” tab and select “Markup Options.”

 - Color-Coding: You can give each reviewer a distinct color.
 Head to “Tracking Options” under the Review tab to change these settings.